 Drinking water systems that are eligible for project funding are community water systems, both public and privately owned, and non-profit, non-community water systems (when funding is provided, a "recipient").
-"Drinking water infrastructure project" or "water supply project" means the planning, design, construction, improvement, or acquisition of facilities, equipment, sites, or buildings for the supply, control, treatment, distribution, and transport of drinking water and the testing and monitoring to ensure the integrity and quality of such water intended to improve drinking water facilities, including achievement of compliance with the federal SDWA or other applicable federal law and state drinking water quality goals and standards.
+"Drinking water infrastructure project" or

+"water supply project" means the planning, design, construction, improvement, or acquisition of facilities, equipment, sites, or buildings for the supply, control, treatment, distribution, and transport of drinking water intended to improve drinking water facilities, including achievement of compliance with the federal SDWA or other applicable federal law and state drinking water quality goals and standards.

-Other types of projects are eligible for DWSRF financing under the Program regular base funds, which include, among others: upgrade or replace infrastructure, address noncompliance with federal or state health standards, prevent future violations of such standards, related to the lead and copper rule, improve the security of drinking water systems, etc. For more information and projects see EPA's Drinking Water State Revolving Fund Eligibility Handbook.
+Other types of projects are eligible for DWSRF financing under the Program regular base and BIL Supplemental funds, which include, among others: upgrade or replace infrastructure, address noncompliance with federal or state health standards, prevent future violations of such standards, related to the lead and copper rule, improve the security of drinking water systems, etc. For more information and projects see EPA's Drinking Water State Revolving Fund Eligibility Handbook.